John

 Anne’s parish records, and listed in Peden’s book on page 62.

-was just 23 at the time of their marriage and had inherited his
+John Currier was just 22 at the time of their marriage.

 Sermon Book -

-in the Maryland Militia in 1740.
-He was in the Foot Company
+serving in the Maryland Militia in 1740.
+He was in the Foot

 In 1740 Cecil County had many Plantations, though some of